-The DRCOG land use forecasts may be used as a starting point for a corridor optimization study.
-However, the corridor optimization process may consider several different land use/transportation scenarios.

-As appropriate, CDOT updates the transportation committees on the status of ongoing corridor optimization studies in the region.

-3. Revisions to State Highway Access Categories
+Revisions to State Highway Access Categories

 The State Highway Access Code identifies the procedures and standards by which CDOT and local governments regulate property access to or from state highways.
 The Code, revised by the Transportation Commission in 1998 (major) and 2002 (minor) pursuant to state statute, specifies a classification system of eight separate categories for access management purposes, as shown in Exhibit 13.
-In 1999, CDOT and local governments cooperatively assigned each state highway segment a category on the basis of existing and future function and location of the highway/segment.
+In 1999, CDOT and local governments cooperatively assigned each state highway segment a category on the basis of existing and future function and location of the highway or segment.

 The Code establishes the process and procedure for making changes to the assigned category, which is accomplished through a rule-making hearing by the Transportation Commission.
 Exhibit 14 outlines the process.
 CDOT maintains the current schedule of assigned categories reflecting the original category assignment and all changes approved since 1999.